thecodingmachine/kickoff-docker-php/README.md

 # Goal

-This project will help you starting a PHP project with docker, thanks to some useful make commands.
+This project will help you starting a PHP project with Docker, thanks to some useful make commands.

 # Prerequisites